What is Chip Carving?

 Basic Techniques

-• Stop Cut: A cut made at the end of a line to stop the blade.
+- Stop Cut: A cut at the end of a line that stops the blade cleanly.
+Controls where chips break off.

 Creating a Design